top of page

-Nine years later, in 2013, when my employers shut up shop, I was ready to hang out my shingle.
 Today, I work on the same types of academic books that were my bread and butter when I started out.
 I've also branched out into new areas.
-I copyedit papers written by researchers of a global research organization headquartered in Washington.
+I copyedit reports on economic development and the environment for a think tank and case studies for a business school.
+I also copyedit nonfiction books for a general audience when they come my way.
 I have copyedited course material for a US e-learning company and developed language-related content for them.
 I have copyedited training material for multinationals.

-And, yes—surprise!
-I also copyedit papers in electronics.
+I also copyedit papers in applied mathematics and engineering, in particular, electronics.
 My bachelor's degree has armed me with the vocabulary and conventions of the field—if not dexterity in the lab.
 So I have not said goodbye to electronics, after all.
 I had mixed feelings about the subject in college but can now regard it with something bordering on affection.
 Distance has mellowed both heart and mind.

 As Pema Chödrön has said, nothing ever goes away until it has taught us what we need to know.